Understanding Roof Damage: Why Early Detection is Crucial

 Once moisture enters the system, it doesn’t stay in one place.
 It moves.
 It spreads.
 And it starts affecting everything it touches.

 Insulation is often one of the first casualties.
 When it becomes wet, it loses its ability to regulate temperature.
-That means higher energy bills and reduced comfort inside the home.
+This leads to higher energy bills and reduced comfort inside the home.

 From there, moisture can reach the wooden structure of the roof and attic.
 Over time, this leads to rot and weakening of critical components.
 What started as a minor issue can begin to compromise the integrity of the entire structure.